Regular Opportunities for Directors and Theatre Makers

 The JMK Director’s Award

-The JMK Award constitutes an Award of £25,000 plus space at the Orange Tree Theatre.
-The winning director will receive a fee for their work as director on the production.
+The JMK Award constitutes an Award of £35,000 and the winning director will receive a fee for their work as director on the production.
 Runner up prizes may also be awarded.

 Royal Theatrical Support Trust (RTST) Sir Peter Hall Director Award Scheme